 Read more…

-Product findability is key to any e-commerce business — after all, if customers can’t find a product, they can’t buy it.
-Therefore, at Baymard Institute, we invested eight months conducting a large-scale usability research study on the product-finding experience.
-We set out to explore how users navigate, find and select products on e-commerce websites, using the home page and category navigation.
+If customers can’t find a product, they can’t buy it.
+Therefore we invested eight months conducting a large-scale usability research study on the product-finding experience.
+We set out to explore how users navigate, find and select products on e-commerce websites.
+Throughout the test sessions, the subjects would abandon websites because they were unable to find the products they were looking for.
+All of these usability issues have been distilled into 79 concise guidelines in a report titled “Homepage & Category Usability.”
+In this article, we’ll go over seven of the guidelines.

 Read more…